OrienteerBAP/Orienteer-Guidebook/making_a_property_selectable_from_a_list.md

 ---

 Now we can make several contats for a client.
 But if we would like to index them, we would face the fact that the app operators type in the data in every  possible style.
-Just think, how many ways are there to write the work *email*?
+Just think, how many ways are there to write the word "email"?

 So, for each contact, we want the operators to select the contact type (email, skype etc) from a drop box.